 In Peru, a continuation of the ban on anchovy fishing has been called for by the country's Oceanographic Institute.

-In Peru, a continuation of the ban on anchovy fishing has been called for by the country's Oceanographic Institute.
+Background: In Peru, a continuation of the ban on anchovy fishing has been called for by the country's Oceanographic Institute.
 The ban was introduced earlier this year because of dwindling stocks of the fish.

 SYNOPSIS: Peruvian fishermen claim the ban has threatened their livelihood.
 But members of Congress who went out with the boats to see the situation for themselves said the anchovies could still face extinction if fishing resumed.
 Peru was formerly the world's biggest source of anchovies, but there was massive overfishing in the early 1970s.